 When following this macro-nutrient ratio, you can get into ketosis within 2 to 7 days depending on your current glycogen supply, body type, and activity level.
 This means you can start reaping the amazing benefits of ketosis in as little as one week!

-4. What are the signs that your body is in ketosis?
-For example, how can you tell through your energy levels, mood, sleep, appetite, etc.
+#4.
+What are the signs that your body is in ketosis?

 The best way to tell is through ketone testing.
 Most beginners stick with urine strip tests that measure excess ketones excreted by the body.
 You can also test your ketone levels with a blood or breath meter.